jdh4/intro_pytorch/README.md

 ### Getting Help

-If you encounter any difficulties with the material in this guide then please attend a <a href="https://researchcomputing.princeton.edu/education/help-sessions">help session</a>.
+If you encounter any difficulties with the material in this guide then please attend a <a href="https://researchcomputing.princeton.edu/education/help-sessions">help session</a> or submit a [support ticket](https://researchcomputing.princeton.edu/support/submit-ticket).

 ### Authorship

-This guide was created by [Christina Peters](https://catalog.saintmarys.edu/faculty/) with contributions from Julian Gold and Jonathan Halverson.
+This workshop was created by David Turner, Jonathan Halverson and members of Princeton Research Computing.